No. 11 Florida loses Toney, Henderson in win over UT Martin

 POLL IMPLICATIONS

-With either No. 6 LSU or ninth-ranked Texas losing, the Gators might be able to sneak back into the top 10.
+With ninth-ranked Texas losing, the Gators might sneak back into the top 10.

 CHEERLEADER HONORED